 Power HD Micro HD-1250MG 3.5k Metal Geared Servo

 Servos are powered by the ESC's output to the receiver.
-If you're using a higher-strength servo than the ESC can support (usually greater than 20kg), you may experience 'brown-outs' where the radio signal can be interrupted and cause erratic driving.
-This can be helped by plugging a Glitch Buster into the receiver smoothing the current delivery.
-However, in some cases, you may need to install an external BEC.
+If you are using a higher-strength servo than the ESC can support (usually greater than 20kg), you may experience brown-outs where the radio signal can be interrupted and cause erratic driving.
+This can be helped by plugging a Glitch Buster into the receiver, smoothing the current delivery.
+However, in some cases you may need to install an external BEC.

 -